hansonrobotics/HEAD/docs/cookbook.md

 Cookbook
 ========
-A collection of recipies and HOWTO instructions for using this ROS node.
+A collection of recipes and HOWTO instructions for using this ROS node.
 Includes a casual demonstration of each published and subscribed topic.

 Building